top of page

 737 SINGLE YOKE HEAD.jpg

-This design is a remake of my old design, but this time inspired by Mickey's flightdeck Youtube video:
+This design is a complete remake of my original Start Switch mechanism; this time, inspired by Mickey’s Flightdeck YouTube video:

 https://youtu.be/I7Kqpa-pmkg

-The use of an MG90S micro servo instead of an inductive load such as a solenoid was genius and in my opinion a massive step forward and now the only way ahead!
-We can forget about the weak acting and high current solenoids, remove the reverse bias diodes and relays.
-This design is:
+The idea of using an MG90S micro‑servo instead of an inductive load such as a solenoid was, in my opinion, absolutely genius.
+It’s a huge step forward in reliability, simplicity, and performance, and now the only way ahead!

 Simpler